 Read more about our areas of emphasis below and check out the latest NMSU journalism and media studies degree roadmap for a step-by-step guide to completing your degree in eight semesters.

 Begin planning your career as a media professional today!

-For 10 years the advertising emphasis at NMSU has offered students the ability to learn and apply their skills at the National Advertising Student Competition.
+For over 10 years the advertising emphasis at NMSU has prepared students for careers in the advertising field through completion of rigorous coursework and by offering students the opportunity to apply their skills at the National Student Advertising Competition.
 The competition gives students the chance to create comprehensive campaigns in accordance with industry standards.
 In previous years, students have had the opportunity to create and present campaigns to a variety of companies including Coca-Cola, Bank of America and Toyota.
-Graduates are currently working in the advertising field for major companies including Ford, Comcast and Leo Burnett advertising company.
+Our graduates are currently working in the advertising field for major companies including Ford, Comcast and Leo Burnett.

 The Department of Journalism and Media Studies offers a full sequence of photojournalism courses that incorporate the tools and concepts of visual journalism by utilizing still photography, writing, slideshows and video.

 We emphasize visual literacy as well as strong technical and storytelling skills.
 We encourage students to report on their communities and, as they gain confidence, the world at large.

 Our program is driven by the idea that images and words are natural allies and to use them both with a high degree of precision and skill is a process that requires learning the language of vision.
 Using this language well enhances any publication’s goal of providing clear, readable and relevant news and information.